RikVanHaaren/fontys_s3_portfolio/README.md

 ![Process-MxBikesClient_Login](./utils/topView_albertHeijnScrapper.png)

 ## 2.8 Professional

-**|NeedsCheck|<br>**
-_Individual project_<br/>
+_Individual project_
-During the individual conversation I was also involved with other students.
-In addition to the weekly group discussions that have been held.
-I helped Thisoban develop its back-end and took a look at any errors that came up.
-With Dirk looked at testing his application and troubleshooting in the back-end.
-I also occasionally asked Bram and Sander about their project where we discussed how some functionalities had been developed.
+To show my professionality during the process I described several situations below.
+To start, during the individual project we held weekly group discussion meetings with other students, where we were able to help each other.
+In example, I helped Thisoban to develop his back-end and looked at any errors that came up.
+I helped Dirk with testing his application and troubleshooting in the back-end.
+Finally, I also discussed the developments of several functionalities with Bram and Sander, to learn from each other.

-On feedpulse I wrote down the weekly report by answering 3 important questions: "What did I do?", "What to work on next?" and "Where do I stand?".
-This was very useful because it became so understandable to others and insightful to myself.
-In these feedback conversations you can briefly read which choice I made when and why.
+Secondly, I wrote down a weekly report on FeedPulse by answering 3 important questions: "What did I do?", "What to work on next?" and "Where do I stand?".
+In this way I was able to reflect on myself and on the same time I shared my progress with others.
+In these feedback conversations you can also briefly read which choices I made when and why.

-The moment I noticed that I had a lack of knowledge, I supplemented this independently by doing research and possibly cursese.
-I shared this knowledge in the group conversations and also next to it with my classmates.
-However, this was also a pitfall because I did a lot of research during my semester and didn't make good choices in implementing the research (you can read more about this in the reflection).
+Another point, is the moment when I realized I had a lack of knowledge.
+I solved this independently by doing research and applying this in a project example.
+The knowledge that I gained, I shared in the group conversations in order to help classmates and possibly get other insights on the subject too.

-Een scenario die zich heeft afgespeeld was een discussie tussen Hans Heumen en mij over een mono repo of multi repo.
-Deze discussie vond plaats in een bespreken waar de andere klasgenoten ook bij zaten.
-Ik merkten dat mijn aargument waarom ik voor een multi repo koos niet vielen.
-Ook hadden de andere studenten hier te weinig informatie over waardoor wij met zijn tweeën aan het discussiëren waren.
-Hierdoor kreeg de discussie een minder prettige wending waardoor het niet helemaal duidelijk was voor mij.
-Ik heb als volgt het initiatief genomen om een individueel gesprek in te plannen waar we onze punten goed konden bespreken.
-Omdat we nu veel meer de tijd hadden en betere konden vertellen wat onze argumenten waren had dit gesprek een fijnere en betere wending.
+Finally, a situation took place with my teacher, where there was a discussion about a mono repo and a multi repo in a group setting with other students.
+Since the discussion was only between the two of us and we didn't seem to find each other in our arguments, we ended the conversation.
+However, there were still some things unclear, so I decided to schedule an individual meeting where we were able to discuss further in a more appropriate setting.
+This ended up a good conversation with understanding, where there was enough room for both of our arguments.

-_Group project_<br/>
+_Group project_
-Ik heb de architectuur van de applicatie bedacht en hier een voorbeeld over gemaakt.
-Dit voorbeeld heb ik besproken met de groep en er feedback over gevraagd.
-Ook heb ik flowcharts gemaakt zodat je visueel makkelijker kan zien wat welk onderdeel doet.
-Hierdoor betrok ik de groep bij alle processen en legde ik dit op een gemakkelijke manier uit.

-Later merkten ik dat we tegen een probleem aan liepen en dat was dat alle elementen bij elkaar moesten komen.
-Omdat iedereen zijn eigen taken op zich heeft genomen waren er een aantal miscomunicaties over bepaalde vereisten functionaliteiten.
-Ik heb ervoor gezorgd dat deze issues in kaart waren gebracht en goed opgeschreven werden.
-Als volgt heb ik deze taken verdeeld zodat we verder konden met het koppelen van de verschillende componeten.

-Ik heb tijdens dit semseter met iedereen mee gekeken en geholpen waar nodig was.
-Het geeft me een goede inbren over de kennis waar iemand zich bevind en hierdoor kan ik eventuelen val keulen aankaarten.

-Naast de mondeling feedback die ik de groepsgenoten had gegeven nam ik ook de tijd om de peer reviews aan het eind van de sprint in te vullen.
-Hier gaf ik in het kort positieve evenals negatief feedback.
-Toch merkten ik dat ik dit wat lastig vond om dat je dit mondelings vaak fijner kan bespreken in plaats van de je de kritiek ook naar de docent deelt.
+Within the group project there were also several situations where I improved and showed my professionality.
+To begin, I came up with the idea for an architecture of the application and made an example of it.
+I also made flowcharts, so that everyone can easily see what everything does in a visual way.
+Both of these, we discussed with the group for feedback and together we processed this.
+I also checked with everyone to make sure they understood what I meant.
+All the non-verbal feedback which was given and received, I processed in the peer reviews at the end of the sprints.

+Secondly, there was miscommunication about several mandatory functionalities.
+Everyone only focused on their own to do's and in the end the functionalities didn't fit well together.
+To solve this, I started with an inventory of all of these issues and recorded them in a clear way.
+After that, I translated these issues into tasks and divided them between the group members, so that we were able to move on with linking all of the functionalities together.

+Finally, I spent a lot of time by helping all the group members when they needed it.
+This gave me also more knowledge about several topics but also on the progress of the project.
+Which was very helpful for the team.

 <hr/>